hugowinbladh/santa-slayer-3000/README.md

 No offense against santa or christianity

-play by running the killSanta.jar file in the root directory :)
+play by running the killSanta.jar file

+enjoy :)